Shopify/ruby-lsp/TROUBLESHOOTING.md

 You can enable logging to the VS Code output tab,
 [as described in the CONTRIBUTING](CONTRIBUTING.md#tracing-lsp-requests-and-responses) docs.

+### Environment activation failed

+We listed version manager related information and tips in this [documentation](VERSION_MANAGERS.md).

 ### My preferred version manager is not supported

 We default to supporting the most common version managers, but that may not cover every single tool available.
 For these